 Synergy = NPV of Combined Company + PremiumWhile evaluating the value of synergy, analysts generally focus on the benefits however they tend to ignore the hidden cost and incremental investment before realizing post-merger returns.
 Ignorance of these costs leads to overvaluation of target firm leading to lower value through synergy in reality.
 One should always keep in mind below mentioned factors before conducting a pricing analysis.

-a) Assumptions taken for making forecasts should be critically reviewed.
+a) Assumptions are taken for making forecasts should be critically reviewed.

-c) Timing of deal should be taken into consideration while evaluating the prospect of the deal.
+c) Timing of the deal should be taken into consideration while evaluating the prospect of the deal.

-It is not a hidden fact that two third of the merger deals fail to deliver their own terms.
-At the same time we cannot become skeptical about the successful deals because we have great examples like Vodafone- Mannesman, Exxon- Mobile Corp, Glaxo-SmithKline and AOL- Time Warner acquisition etc. However, to make any deal successful, an analyst should make realistic estimates taking into account all costs and issues associated with combined entity encompassing strategic vision, system integration and operating strategy.
+It is not a hidden fact that two-thirds of the merger deals fail to deliver their own terms.
+At the same time, we cannot become skeptical about the successful deals because we have great examples like Vodafone- Mannesman, Exxon- Mobile Corp, Glaxo-SmithKline, and AOL- Time Warner acquisition, etc. However, to make any deal successful, an analyst should make realistic estimates taking into account all costs and issues associated with combined entity encompassing strategic vision, system integration, and operating strategy.